JaswanthPalla149/AI_Powered_Resume_Cover_Letter_Generator/README.md

   }
 }
 ```
-   - Matches these with the student’s background, skills, and experiences.
+   - A call to Gemini API matches these with the student’s background, skills, and experiences.
    - Keeps only 3 of the most suited projects and position of responsibilities, best 2 of the experiences.
    - Plans how the resume and cover letter should be tailored.